-This guide explains how Cura fits into your medical journey.
-Cura does not replace your doctors or make medical decisions.
-Instead it focuses on clear communication, logistics and emotional support so you can stay informed and less overwhelmed as you move through international care.
+This guide explains where Cura fits into your healthcare journey.
+Cura is not a clinic, hospital or medical provider, and it does not replace your doctors or make clinical decisions.
+Its role is to support clear communication, practical coordination and a more organized experience as you move through care abroad.

-The first stage of medical tourism is often the most confusing.
-You may have many open tabs, mixed stories from friends and questions you are not sure how to ask.
-Cura helps turn this early research into a structured plan.
+The first stage of medical tourism can be difficult to organize.
+You may be comparing clinics, reading different patient stories and trying to understand which questions matter most.
+Cura helps turn early research into a more structured plan.

 Listening to your goals and concerns.
 Your journey usually starts with an online inquiry.
-A Cura coordinator asks about your health history, current concerns and what you hope to achieve.
-This is also a safe space to share worries about travel, language or being far from home.
+A Cura coordinator asks about your health history, current concerns and treatment goals.
+This also gives you a place to share practical worries about travel, language or being far from home.

 Organizing medical information.
 Cura can help you collect and present key documents in a simple way, such as: